-Marketing starts when you’re doing your neighborhood research.
+Marketing starts when you’re doing your neighbourhood research.
 Marketing means knowing who you’re selling to and what they like to buy.
-Remodeling is marketing.
-Choosing the right neighborhood is marketing.
+Remodelling is marketing.
+Choosing the right neighbourhood is marketing.

 More than an entrepreneur and a science nut, Michael Borger dedicates himself as a real estate investor for Oahu Home Buyers.
 Check out his tweets about personal and all things real estate on his Twitter profile.

 [clickToTweet tweet=”Understand the difference between calculated risk and speculation.
 It’s your foundation for success. @michaelborger” quote=”Understand the difference between calculated risk and speculation.
 Understand that risk, when properly evaluated, is your foundation for opportunity and a successful business.
 Demonstrate this understanding in a solid plan and strategy and you’ll attract others to your mission.”]

 Truth be told, a lot of the advertising work can be done by a third party.
 Enlisting the talents of a real estate agent means one less thing for you to worry about.
 If you’d rather keep the commission for yourself, we’d recommend reading How To Win Friends And Influence People, and Seth Godin’s ground-breaking marketing book, Purple Cow before you decide to write the listings and give the tour yourself.
 We’d recommend reading those books regardless, but especially for anyone who needs a crash course in closing a deal face to face with the buyer.